wongcyrus/AzureOpenAILive2DChatbot/README.md

 ## Development environment construction

+1. Create a new CodeSpace.
-1. Install [Node.js] and [Visual Studio Code]
+2. Install [Node.js] and [Visual Studio Code]
-1. Open **the top directory of this SDK** in Visual Studio Code and install the recommended extensions
+3. Open **the top directory of this SDK** in Visual Studio Code and install the recommended extensions
     * In addition to pop-up notifications, you can check the others by typing `@recommended` from the Extensions tab
+4. You need to go to Live2D website to get your free license packages.
+5. Copy the file to Framework.

 ### Operation check of sample demo